bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 #### How configuration fields are used

-- **API users** and **merchants** use connection options when they [connect your app to a store](#how-your-app-will-be-connected-to-a-store).
-They will use the settings options when defining shipping methods that use your carrier.
+- API users and merchants use connection options when they [connect your app to a store](#how-your-app-will-be-connected-to-a-store).
+They use settings options when defining shipping methods for your carrier.
-- **BigCommerce** will include values for connection options when we when we need you to [vaiidate connection options](#validate-connection-options) and [provide shipping rates](#provide-shipping-rates-to-bigcommerce).
+- BigCommerce will send connection options when we need you to [validate connection options](#validate-connection-options) and [provide shipping rates](#provide-shipping-rates-to-bigcommerce).
 BigCommerce also sends settings options when we need you to provide shipping rates.

 #### Types of configuration options
 These are the types of configuration (connection or settings) options that we currently allow: